RaghuRamSatt/DS5010-Project/README.md

 Calculates the binomial coefficient (n choose k).

+    Input:
-    Input: n (int) - The number of trials; k (int) - The number of successes.
+            n (int) - The number of trials k (int) - The number of successes.
+    Output:
-    Output: (int) - The binomial coefficient (n choose k).
+            (int) - The binomial coefficient (n choose k).
+    Raises:
-    Raises: None
+            None

 4.`pmf(k, n, p)`

 Calculates the probability mass function (PMF) for a binomial distribution.

+    Input:
-    Input: k (int) - The number of successes; n (int) - The number of trials; p (float) - The probability of success.
+            k (int) - The number of successes n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The probability of observing exactly k successes in n trials.
+            (float) - The probability of observing exactly k successes in n trials.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 5.`cdf(x, n, p)`

 Calculates the cumulative distribution function (CDF) for a binomial distribution.

+    Input:
-    Input: x (int) - The maximum number of successes; n (int) - The number of trials; p (float) - The probability of success.
+            x (int) - The maximum number of successes n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The cumulative probability of observing up to x successes in n trials.
+            (float) - The cumulative probability of observing up to x successes in n trials.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 ### Example Usage